synycboom/identity-link-api-aqua/README.md

 <p width="100%">
 <img alt="identity-link-flow" align="center" src="docs/IdentityLinkFlow.png"/>
 </p>

-### Note
-There is a missing flow.
-The flow of validating a verifiable credential which need to implement a service for serving .well-known/did.json, and if we want it to verify via P2P we have to implement a new DID resolver but we don't have enough effort now.

 ## Running up this project
 This project has to be run in-order as described below.